Skip to Content

 Both of them are usually made together with synthetic hair added.
 They aren’t continuously attached to your scalp, so you can style them however you want.
 You can wash them, sleep with them, and keep them for up to two months.

-Then what’re the key differences between regular box braids and knotless box braids?
-Let’s get closer to each of the styles and find out.
+Let’s explore the key differences between regular box braids and knotless box braids.

 Regular Box Braids